Absentee Ballot Information

 Absentee Ballots are available for all elections.
+Due to the passage of Proposal 2, additional updates to this webpage will be made as guidance from the State of Michigan is made available.
 The State of Michigan does require that a completed and signed Absentee Ballot Application be received by the local clerk for each election.
 All registered voters are eligible to vote by absentee ballot.
 Access an absentee ballot application.
 A few items to note regarding Absentee Ballot Applications and Absentee Ballots:

 - In order to have a ballot mailed to you, an absentee ballot application must be received in the Clerk's Office by 5 pm the Friday before the election.
 You may still obtain a ballot in person at the Clerk's office on the Monday before the election.
 The ballot must be voted in the office.
 By law, it is not permitted to leave the premises.
 In addition, the Clerk's Office is required to host office hours the weekend before an election.
 These weekend hours are posted at the township hall and on the website.